Application Data Management is increasingly gaining popularity as the number of applications rises

 Today it is more important than ever to pay close attention to the specific security considerations, laws and regulations applicable to certain types of data within specific geographic boundaries.
 The General Data Protection Regulation (GDPR) rules from the EU have created a raft of new rights for private citizens.
 This fact makes the necessity for robust governance capabilities for both application and master data increasingly important.

 Regardless of where your needs fall today in terms of effectively and securely managing the increasingly voluminous and diverse data across your organization, chances are the challenges are not going to get any less complex going forward.
 The good news is that there is a variety of options from which you can choose to meet these challenges.
-Some large ERP vendors are beginning to drive ADM capabilities into their applications, while smaller best-of-breed ADM vendors are available to fill in the gaps where ERP solutions fall short.
-And, of course, MDM software providers like Stibo Systems offer comprehensive, flexible and scalable solutions to meet practically any organization’s MDM (and some ADM) needs
+Some large ERP vendors are beginning to drive application data management capabilities into their applications, while smaller best-of-breed application data management vendors are available to fill in the gaps where ERP solutions fall short.
+And, of course, master data management software providers like Stibo Systems offer comprehensive, flexible and scalable solutions to meet practically any organization’s master data management (and some application data management) needs.